One more way to automate business processes is to add Actions to a Document Solution. Actions automatically happen after you generate a new document.

 and 12

-.
-You don't need to worry about duplicate folders, Maven Documents will make sure it reuses already existing folders.
+You don't need to worry about duplicate folders, Maven Documents makes sure it reuses already existing folders.

 If you want to create multiple subfolders, split them with